27th July - 31st August 2024

 All part of the NG200 Art Road Trip with Create Gloucestershire and The National Gallery, London.

-GAWP!
-Kicked off on Saturday 27th July 2024 with an engaging exhibition on "Representation" co-curated with our Young Creatives in our Pop-Up GAWP!
+As part of this, we co-curated the exhibition "Representation" with our Young Creatives in our Pop-Up GAWP!
 Gallery on King’s Square.

-For the GAWP!
-Weekender, The National Gallery Art Road Trip Bus parked on Kings Square square with reproductions of artworks from the National Gallery, and NG facilitators hosted engaging art workshops in the GAWP! gallery.
+The National Gallery Art Road Trip Bus parked on Kings Square with reproductions of artworks from the National Gallery, and NG facilitators hosted engaging art workshops in the GAWP! gallery.

 GAWP 2024 Highlights